Physical Symptoms of narcissistic abuse-What You Need To Know

 • Emotional dysregulation: Victims may find themselves experiencing extreme mood swings, outbursts of anger or sadness, or feeling numb and disconnected.

-• Hypervigilance and paranoia: The unpredictable nature of the abuse can leave victims in a state of constant alertness, always anticipating the next attack or criticism.
+• Hypervigilance and Paranoia: The unpredictability of the abuse can keep victims in a constant state of alertness.
+They’re always anticipating the next attack or criticism.

 • Dissociation or “spacing out”: As a coping mechanism, some victims may dissociate or mentally “check out” during episodes of abuse.

-• Intrusive thoughts and flashbacks: Victims may experience intrusive thoughts, memories, or flashbacks related to the abuse, even long after it has ended.
+• Intrusive Thoughts and Flashbacks: Victims may experience unwanted thoughts, memories, or flashbacks of the abuse.
+These can occur even long after the abuse has ended.

-It’s important to remember that these emotional and psychological symptoms are not a sign of weakness or personal failings; they are the natural consequences of enduring prolonged emotional trauma.
+It’s important to know these emotional and psychological symptoms are not a sign of weakness or personal failure.
+They are natural consequences of enduring prolonged emotional trauma.

 How Narcissists Affect Your Physical Health